pnpm/pnpm.io/versioned_docs/version-6.x/installation.md

 ## Using a standalone script

+### Node.js is not preinstalled

-On POSIX systems, you may install pnpm even if you don't have Node.js installed, using the following script:
+On x64 POSIX systems, you may install pnpm even if you don't have Node.js installed, using the following script:

 ```sh
 curl -fsSL https://get.pnpm.io/install.sh | sh -